Meenic/Bravo6/README.md

 ## Contributors

 Bravo6 is developed by [@Meenic](https://github.com/Meenic) (Discord: rainbowistaken).
-If you want to contribute to this project, feel free to fork this repository and make a pull request.
+Contributions are welcome; fork the repository and make a pull request.